Section 1

 directory you were already in.
 It didn’t know you wanted to look at a directory level

-We have a special command to tell the computer to move us back or up one directory level.
+We have a special command to tell the computer to move us back or down one directory level.

 Now we can use pwd